MobiusStudios/Hello/work/languages.markdown

 turtle with Java, I liked it, but that did not persuade me to start to learn this language.

-_2009:_ was told that Google Adriod was built with Java, and I got shocked, since I always tought Java as a scripting langauge is not fast enough for embedded use.
+_2009:_ was told that Google Andriod was built with Java, and I got shocked, since I always tought Java as a scripting langauge is not fast enough for embedded use.
 But Google just did it, and solve some problems by maintaining their own branch of Java Libs.